Insight

 info@traide.ai

-The EU Deforestation Regulation (EUDR) came into force with the aim of combating deforestation and forest degradation through the trade of commodities and products.
-With clearly defined requirements for traceability and due diligence, companies are obliged to ensure that only deforestation-free products are made available on the EU market.
+The EU Deforestation Regulation (EUDR) has come into force with the aim of combating deforestation and forest degradation through the trade of commodities and products.
+With clearly defined requirements for traceability and due diligence, companies are obliged to ensure that only deforestation-free products reach the EU market.

-In recent months, I have read a lot about this topic in the LinkedIn feed, but because the affected goods are mentioned in Annex I of the regulation, it seems clear to many readers which goods the regulation applies to.
+In recent months, I have read a lot about this topic in the LinkedIn feed, but since the affected goods are listed in Annex I of the regulation, many readers seem to understand which goods the regulation applies to.
 However, as with the rest of the regulation, the devil is in the details.
 Let's take a closer look.

-This article is intended to help interested readers find their way around the product portfolio affected by the regulation.
-Use this article as a reference book.
-It is best to use your browser's own search function (Command & F) to find your product.
-Wherever “(...)” appears in the text for the sake of clarity, please refer to the regulation or the wording of the Combined Nomenclature.
+This article is intended to help interested readers navigate the product portfolio affected by the regulation.
+Use this article as a reference guide.
+It is best to use your browser's search function (Command & F) to find your product.
+Wherever "(...)" appears in the text for clarity, we refer to the regulation or the wording of the Combined Nomenclature.

-This article has been carefully prepared to provide accurate information; however, due to the complexity of the topic, there may be minor discrepancies.
-We appreciate your understanding and appreciate any feedback for improvement.
+This article was carefully created to provide accurate information.
+However, due to the complexity of the subject, minor deviations may occur.
+We ask for your understanding and welcome your feedback for improvement.

 The two terms are defined in Article 2 of the regulation.

-• cattle, cocoa, coffee, oil palms, rubber, soy, and wood.
+• Cattle, cocoa, coffee, oil palms, rubber, soybeans, and wood.

-At first glance, the listed commodities may sound surprisingly mundane.
-In 2023, after the publication of the regulation, I wondered where exactly these products should be classified within the customs tariff because rubber in particular is a diverse product that can also be produced synthetically.
+At first glance, the listed goods may sound surprisingly mundane.
+In 2023, after the publication of the regulation, I wondered where exactly these products fall under the customs tariff, as rubber in particular is a diverse product that can also be produced synthetically.

-In Annex I, the relevant commodities are listed in words in the left-hand column.
+In Annex I the relevant goods are listed in words in the left column.

-These “relevant commodities” can also be found in the right-hand column under “Relevant products”, which can cause some initial confusion.
+These "relevant goods" can also be found in the right column under "Relevant Products," which can initially lead to confusion.

 Definition of "relevant products"

-• Products that consist of, contain, are fed with or are made from these commodities.
+• Products that are wholly or partly made from, contain, or are fed with these goods.

-Raw material / commodity = “any material, such as oil, cotton, or sugar in its natural condition, before it has been processed for use”
+Raw material = "any substance such as oil, cotton, or sugar in its natural state, before being processed for use"

-”Relevant commodities” and their headings in the HS customs nomenclature
+"Relevant raw materials" and their headings in the HS Tariff Nomenclature

 Live cattle